CU-ADCL/DMUStudent.jl/README.md

 # DMUStudent.jl

 Julia package for students in Decision Making under Uncertainty.
-This package contains code needed for homeworks and submission to the leaderboard at http://dmuscoreboard.com.
+This package contains code needed for homeworks and submission to gradescope.

 It is ok for students to examine and use any of the code in this package EXCEPT FOR THE OBFUSCATED CODE.
 Obfuscated code is hidden by default and will look like files full of numbers; it will not be easy to accidentally see.
 Any deliberate attempt to de-obfuscate this code or look inside it using another tool will be considered a violation of the Honor Code.